Chesapeake reports quarterly loss on lower natural gas prices

-(Reuters) - Chesapeake Energy Corp (CHK.N) reported a fourth-quarter loss compared to a profit a year earlier as higher production failed to offset the impact of lower natural gas prices.
+Feb 26 (Reuters) - Chesapeake Energy Corp reported a fourth-quarter loss compared to a profit a year earlier as higher production failed to offset the impact of lower natural gas prices.

 The Oklahoma-based oil and gas company reported a net loss available to shareholders of $346 million or 18 cents per share in the fourth quarter ended Dec.
 31, after a profit $576 million, or 57 cents, a year earlier.